kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

         - maybe individual test for complement
         - might also be candidates for "fake it till you make it" / triangulation
     - Invalid EIDs due to control key not matching
-  - Will give github copilot a try, as ai assistant was very disappointing
+  - Will give github copilot a try, as IDEAs AI Assistant was very disappointing

 ## Implementation